 Employing workers from overseas or attracting expatriates back to Western Australia may be the best answer to filling skilled job vacancies in your business.

 How do I find workers to fill vacancies in my business?

 Advertising your vacancy on a recruitment website is probably the easiest and most efficient way of getting your job requirements to those looking for work.
-Using an Australian website is fine as it is likely that people already interested in moving to Australia will already be searching these websites.
-Some of the more popular sites are:
+Using an Australian website is fine as it is likely that people already interested in moving to Australia will already be searching Australian websites.

-Most of these sites have useful tips and advice for attracting and hiring employees.
+Most sites have useful tips and advice for attracting and hiring employees.